mckinnon/simple-fediverse-creator/readme.txt

 == Changelog ==
 Project maintained on GitHub at https://github.com/mckinnon/simple-fediverse-creator

+= 1.0.5 =
+Initial commit to WP store.

 = 1.0.4 =
 WP standards require adding CSS to the head instead of inline.
 Rather than enqueue a .css containing only `input:invalid{}`, I have removed the style.